This Spicy Southwest Meatloaf is a hit with my family! The Ro-Tel tomatoes and chili sauce give it a nice spice without making it too hot.

 Meatloaf seems to be one of those foods that people either love it or they hate it.
 There really isn’t any middle ground, is there?
 My family enjoys meatloaf – Dare I say, they actually look forward to it?
 I probably have 10 or 15 different meatloaves that I have made over the years.
 While the traditional meatloaf with the ketchup topping is nice and comforting, sometimes it’s nice to shake things up a bit.

-2 lb. lean ground beef
+- 2 pounds lean ground beef

-1 small onion, finely chopped
+- 1/2 small onion, finely chopped

 - 1/2 cup green pepper, finely chopped

-1 can (10 oz.)
+- 1 can (10 oz.)
 Ro-Tel Original Diced Tomatoes & Green Chilies, slightly drained

-2 eggs, beaten
+- 2 large eggs, beaten

-2 tsp. chili powder
+- 2 teaspoons chili powder

 - 1/2 to 3/4 cup chili sauce

-- Combine the beef, bread, onions, green pepper, tomatoes, eggs and chili powder in a medium bowl.
+- Combine the beef, bread, onions, green pepper, tomatoes, eggs, and chili powder in a medium bowl.
 Shape the meat mixture into a loaf.
 Place in an ungreased 8½x4½x2½-inch loaf pan.